14. Putting It Together.

 “So we have three, four with Rosetta.
 What did you want them for anyway?”

-“Dru, m’dear, I will spend my afternoon with Dee, learning what more I may.
+“Dru, m’dear, I will spend my afternoon with Dee, learning what I may.
 You take our remainders up with you and shower them with love, as you are doing so admirably with our Reisig.
-They’re in a bucket over behind the cottage.
-I happened across a container with a lid.”
+They’re in a bucket over behind the cottage.”

 “Was it sitting under the worktable?”